Chaste/Chaste.github.io/site/content/publications/_index.md

 ## Publications using Chaste

-Here is a list of preprints and peer-reviewed publications that have used Chaste from its inception up to October 2022.
+Here is a list of preprints and peer-reviewed publications that have used Chaste from its inception up to October 2024.

+### 2024

+1. Li et al. 2024.
+Parallelization of Three Dimensional Cardiac Simulation on GPU. *Biomedicines* 12(9):2126. doi:[10.3390/biomedicines12092126](https://doi.org/10.3390/biomedicines12092126)

 ### 2022